CanonicalLtd/maas-docs/en/api.md

 **domain** (*String*): Optional.
 The domain for this device.

 **parent** (*String*): Optional.
-Optional system\_id to indicate this device's parent.
+Optional system\_id to indicate this device\'s parent.
 If the parent is already set and this parameter is omitted, the parent will be unchanged.

 **zone** (*String*): Optional.
 Name of a valid physical zone in which to